rucev/ci-cd-mern-demo/docs/introduction-to-ci-cd.md

 Once upon a time, software development faced constant challenges such as manual code integration, inconsistent environments, and lengthy release cycles.
 This often led to delays, bugs slipping into production, and frustrated development teams.

-Luckily for us, Continuous Integration and Continuous Delivery (CI/CD) are here to save the day.
+Luckily for us, Continuous Integration and Continuous Delivery/Deployment (CI/CD) are here to save the day.
 CI/CD addresses many pain points head-on by promoting a culture of automation, collaboration, and continuous improvement.
 By breaking down the separation between development, testing, and operations, CI/CD enables teams to deliver software in smaller, more frequent releases, facilitating faster feedback loops and mitigating risks associated with large, infrequent updates.

 Continuous Integration focuses on frequent code integration and automated testing to maintain a stable codebase, while Continuous Delivery extends this practice to automate the entire software release process, enabling teams to deliver high-quality software to customers rapidly and reliably.
 Let's focus a bit more on each one.

 ## Continuous Integration

 Continuous Integration (CI) is a software development practice where team members integrate their code changes into a shared repository frequently, preferably several times a day.
 Each integration is verified by an automated build and tests to detect integration errors as quickly as possible.
 The key idea is to ensure that the software remains in a working state at all times, even as new features are added or bugs are fixed.

+> Knowing that software was successfully "built" with the latest changes is valuable, but knowing that software was built *correctly* is invaluable, as software defects will undoubtedly creep into a code base at some point.
+The reason you want to build *continuously* is to get rapid feedback so that you can find and fix problems throuhout the development lifecycle

 Imagine a team of developers working on an e-commerce platform.
 Each developer works on a specific feature (for example, "save to buy later" or "recommended based on your searches") and commits their changes to the central repository multiple times throughout the day.
 As soon as a developer pushes their changes, the CI server detects the new commit, pulls the latest code, and triggers a series of automated processes: